VoyVivika/shapeshift1/README.md

 (P3D uses proprietary license, not included, must strip out before including in source)

+Clickteam Fusion 2.5+ is required to open the MFA file.

 Loader is for loading map data into your own P3D application.

 Visit https://github.com/VoyVivika/shapeshift for the newest iteration of Shapeshift